swiftlang/swift-evolution/proposals/0044-import-as-member.md

 __attribute__((swift_name("setter:Point3D.zero(_:)")));
 ```

-*Ammendment:* Also allow for importing as subscript.
+*Amendment:* Also allow for importing as subscript.

 ```C
 // Import as subscript